- Skype users have been encountering an error that states Please check your network settings and try again.

 - Select the program(s) recently added and click Uninstall.

 Then restart your computer and see if the issue has been solved.

 If you recently installed new software on your computer, try uninstalling it.
 Sometimes, security tools may prevent certain programs from running.

-If the solutions listed above failed to fix the , try reinstalling Skype.
-Go to the Windows Store, and install the latest Skype version.
+If the solutions listed above failed to fix the issue, try reinstalling Skype.
+You may use Step 6 to first uninstall Skype.
+Then go to Microsoft Store and download the latest Skype version.

 We’ll end our list here.
 We hope that the solutions listed in this article helped you fix the problem and now you can use Skype again.

 Next, you might be interested in our guide on what to do if Skype keeps crashing on Windows 11.